ComputeCanada/mc-hub/docs/benchmarks.md

 deployment of a commit imports it through the VCS tag; subsequent deployments use Terraform's [existing configuration version](https://developer.hashicorp.com/terraform/cloud-docs/api-docs/run#create-a-run) to create a new run with automatic apply disabled.
-The worker explicitly applies that new plan and measures its acceptance as before.
+The worker explicitly applies that new plan and records its acceptance separately from execution.
 Historical results retain their original commit, Terraform run, and timings.
 The saved commit is pinned;
 external edits to the repository do not change an unchanged benchmark's deployment.